felixnyamweya/wpsso-schema-json-ld/readme.txt

 == Upgrade Notice ==

-= 1.35.0-dev.4 =
+= 1.35.0-dev.5 =

-(2018/10/30) Added new Schema Movie options in the Document SSO metabox.
-Renamed the "Course Provider" and "Default Course Provider" options.
+(2018/10/30) Added new Schema Creative Work, Event, and Movie options in the Document SSO metabox.

 = 1.34.2 =